Frequently Asked Questions

 A / Work on Phase I began in September 2015 and was completed in the Fall of 2016.
 Much of that work involved the widening of some roads and elevating of some bridges in the interchange of I-59/20 with I-65.
-Phase II, which involves redesigning and constructing the new interchange ramps at I-65, should be completed by late 2018.
-Work on Phase III will involve the replacement of bridges at the interchange between I-20/59 and Red Mountain Expressway, or U.S. 31 and U.S. 280.
-It will also involve the replacement of the bridges that carry I-20/59 through downtown.
+Phase II, which involved redesigning and constructing the new interchange ramps at I-65, was completed in late 2018.
+Work on Phase III involves the replacement of bridges at the interchange between I-59/20 and Red Mountain Expressway, or U.S. 31 and U.S. 280, and the bridges that carry I-59/20 through downtown.
 The project is expected to be completed by the end of the 2020 calendar year.

 A / ALDOT is using a segmental bridge design for the new bridges downtown.
 This allows for faster construction time and reduces noise and vibrations associated with the traffic flow once completed.

 A / The overall project is expected to have a total cost in excess of $700 million.

 A / This project is being paid for through a combination of funds from ALDOT, the Federal Highway Administration, and the Birmingham Metropolitan Planning Organization.